Shreyaan/devsnest-note-taking-app/README.md

 - You can use bold/ underline buttons to format text
 - Note editor/ preview page uses query parameters so you can bookmark your favourite notes
 - You can copy your notes with single button
+- You can mark notes as important and search for important notes

 ## Deployment

 Its a vanilla js project so you can just download it and serve using any host